-In Database Example (page 17) we created a class that opens and closes a database for us.
-We now make use of that class to load inventory data into two databases that we will use for our inventory system.
+In Database Example (page 16) we created several functions that will open and close the databases that we will use for our inventory application.
+We now make use of those functions to load inventory data into the two databases that we use for this application.